-LAWS6910 Discrimination and the Law Staff Contact: Ms Dorne Boniface CP15 SS HPW4
+Discrimination and the Law Staff Contact: Ms Dorne Boniface

-This subject deals with the law and policy of anti-discrimination and equal opportunity.
+This subject deals with the law and policy of antidiscrimination and equal opportunity.
 The problem of arbitrary denials of equality to many different sorts of groups, in many different aspects of life, is one which is increasingly recognised.
 The law has an important role as an instrument of public policy in this area.
 The course examines legal mechanisms and agencies, particularly those in Australia, which seek to end or control discrimination and in particular the principles and doctrines which are applicable in this area of law.
 For the purposes of illustration, discrimination on the grounds of race and sex are stressed but other grounds will also be discussed.
 Some aims of the course are to provide an understanding of the concept of discrimination; examine international instruments eg the International Covenant on Civil and Political Rights, relevant to the prohibition of certain kinds of discrimination; provide a good working knowledge of Australian anti-discrimination law (broadly understood, and covering legislation, informal and formal decision making and procedures and their practical operation); provide a critical assessment of law and its limits in addressing the perceived problems of discrimination.

-LAWS6920 Aborigines and the Law Staff Contact: Prof Garth Nettheim CP15 SS HPW4
+Indigenous People and the Law

+Staff Contact: Prof Garth Nettheim CP15 SS HPW4

 A study of laws relating to Australia's indigenous peoples and of the impact of general law on Aborigines and Torres Strait Islanders.
-Topics include: elements of pre-contact and post-contact history; questions of definition and identity; sovereignty; self-determination and self-government; native title and statutory land rights; cultural heritage, recognition of indigenous law; Constitutional power; racial discrimination law; relevant principles and procedures of international law; criminal justice issues, moves towards 'reconciliation'.
+Topics include: elements of pre-contact and post-contact history; questions of definition and identity; the nature of Indigenous law, and Australian responses to Indigenous laws; issues of sovereigntyand autonomy; native title and statutory land rights, issues of racial discrimination, criminal justice and child welfare; proposals for 'Reconciliation'.

-Reference is made to comparative materials from comparable coutries such as Canada, USA and New Zealand.
+Reference is made to developments in international law and to comparative materials from coutries such as Canada, USA and New Zealand.

-LAWS7200 Clinical Legal Experience (Intensive) Staff Contact: Ms Frances Gibson CP30 S1 S2 HPW16
+Clinical Legal Experience (Intensive)

-Co/Prerequisite: LAWS1010 Litigation, LAWS6210 Law, Lawyers and Society
+Staff Contact: Ms Frances Gibson CP30 S1 S2 HPW16 Co/Prerequisite: LAWS1010 Litigation, LAWS6210 Law, Lawyers and Society

-Clinical legal education takes students out of the classroom and places them in a law practice.
+Clinical legal education takes students out of the classroom and places them in a legal practice.
 This is to enable students to analyse the effect of law in practice, and to engender in students an appreciation of the ethical, social and practical complexity of the legal system.
 Students are required to attend the Faculty's clinic, Kingsford Legal Centre, two full days a week.
 The clinic is a community legal centre which provides a free legal service to the local community.
 Students manage clients' files under the supervision of experienced solicitors.
-This involves the interviewing and counselling of clients, and the research, drafting and preparation necessary to resolve legal difficulties by litigation or other means.
+Students take responsibility for the interviewing of clients and the research, drafting and preparation necessary to resolve legal difficulties by litigation or other means.

-In addition to two days' attendance, students are asked to attend evening advice sessions during which they interview people attending for legal advice from the solicitors.
+In addition to two days attendance, students are asked to attend at least 4 evening advice sessions during which they interview people attending for legal advice from the volunteer lawyers.
 A daily meeting and a weekly class provide an opportunity for discussion and analysis of students' experiences, and for instruction in legal procedure and skills.
-There are regular opportunities to attend Court.
+There are regular opportunities to attend Court and Tribunals.
+Major areas of work in which students will be involved include domestice violence, discrimination, consumer credit, victims compensation, family law, employment law, wills and legal aid and criminal justice issues.

-As well as clients' files, the Centre operates education and project files.
-Students have the opportunity to take part in community education, and in policy and reform work.
+As well as clients' files, students have the opportunity to take part in community education, and in policy and reform work.